holoflash/trakatui/README.md

 # TRAKATUI

-A music tracker built in Rust using [ratatui](https://github.com/ratatui-org/ratatui).
+A music tracker for the terminal.

 ### WORK IN PROGRESS